Skip to main content

 Reach out to Tesla if:

-A reliable dashcam setup is worth the investment in a quality USB SSD.
-Most recording issues are solved by proper formatting and using compatible storage devices.
+A reliable dashcam setup is worth the $45 investment in a quality USB SSD.
+Most recording issues are solved by proper formatting and switching to a drive built for continuous recording.

 Related Guides